The Bottom Line

 - Tough, durable material that doesn't show wear.

-Guide Review - Pacsafe Metrosafe 200 - Best Travel Purse Ever
+Guide Review - Pacsafe Citysafe 200 - Best Travel Purse Ever

 It took experimentation to see where things fit best.
 My passport, credit cards and iPhone all fit into 2 padded pockets inside a large zippered organizer section, with a headphone port.
 My other "can't loose" items could be tucked into other parts of this zippered organizer, which is hidden behind the purse's front flap.
 I tucked almost everything else, from my digital camera to a small make-up kit, into the main zippered compartment.
 Tissues to lip balm, things I might need quickly, went into an outside zippered compartment.
 Side pockets hold a water bottle or umbrella.

-Pacsafe, the maker, lists Metrosafe as a "well-organized urban travel bag," but I've carried it in locales from crowded streets in Rome to the African bush.
+Pacsafe, the maker, lists Citysafe as a well-organized urban travel bag, but I've carried it in locales from crowded streets in Rome to the African bush.
 After eight hours on a plane floor, it didn't show any dirt.